Congressman: Consider science in energy tax debate????

 (Story continues below)

-"The campaign to severely ration hydrocarbon energy technology has now been markedly expanded," he said.
+Robinson has warned that there are some very serious ramifications to assuming "global warming" results from mankind's actions and therefore those behaviors all need to be halted."The campaign to severely ration hydrocarbon energy technology has now been markedly expanded," he said.
 "In the course of this campaign, many scientifically invalid claims about impending climate emergencies are being made.
 Simultaneously, proposed political actions to severely reduce hydrocarbon use now threaten the prosperity of Americans and the very existence of hundreds of millions of people in poorer countries," he told WND.

 Said Paul, "Above all, we must never forget our contract with the American people – the Constitution that provides the sole source of legitimacy of our government.
 That Constitution requires that we preserve the basic human rights of our people – including the right to freely manufacture, use, and sell energy produced by any means they devise – including nuclear, hydrocarbon, solar, wind, or even bicycle generators.